 How To Recycle Batteries – The Ultimate Guide to Battery Recycling

-In the era of rapid climate change when species are going extinct every day and global temperatures are rising at an alarming rate, it is more important now than any time in human history to be mindful of our behavior.
+In the era of rapid climate change when species are going extinct every day and global temperatures are rising at an alarming rate, it is more important now than at any time in human history to be mindful of our behavior.
 Mindful of the choices we make on a daily basis that can have a negative impact on our planet’s health.
 One of those behaviors that people do every day is the simple action of tossing used batteries into the garbage.
 Although this might seem like a harmless act, the fact is that improperly throwing away batteries can be very detrimental to the environment.
 Batteries are considered hazardous because of the harmful materials contained within them such as nickel, mercury, lead, and other components.
 However, what the majority most people are unaware of is that they are a valuable source of recyclable metal.
 This is where battery recycling comes in.

 The purpose of battery recycling is to decrease the number of batteries being disposed of as municipal solid waste and finding components in those batteries that can be reused or at minimum disposed of responsibly.
 Recycling most batteries with your regular day-to-day trash is harmful to the environment and may also lead to water and soil pollution.
 In this article, we will address all of your battery recycling related queries one by one.
 So, let’s start with: are batteries recyclable?